Key Takeaways

 How to Earn Points

-- The Amex Family Rule, which prevents earning a signup bonus on a lower-level card if you’ve already earned one on a higher-level card in the same family.
-You’ll need to open cards in the right order to earn bonuses on each.
+- The Amex Family Rule can prevent you from earning a welcome bonus on a lower-tier card if you've previously held a higher-tier card in the same family.
+Applying for cards in the right order can help maximize the bonuses you're eligible to earn.

 Our Favorite Amex Membership Rewards Cards